Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/Oma/getOmaConfigs_en.md

 ##EXAMPLES##

-1. print the confi information of sdbcm.
+1. print the configuration information of sdbcm.

 	```lang-javascript
 	> Oma.getOmaConfigs()